zotonic/zotonic/doc/ref/filters/filter_show_media.rst

 ``link``
   Checkbox if you want to let the image include a link to its own page.

+``caption``
+  Caption that will be displayed below the media item.

-These parameters can be set in the editor dialog "Insert a Zotonic media item".
+These parameters can be set in the editor dialog ‘Insert a Zotonic media item’.

 .. seealso:: :ref:`filter-without_embedded_media`